Getting started with web chat

 Additionally, if you are chatting with someone and need to take some time to investigate, ensure you regularly check back in.
 You don’t want to snooze the message or keep people waiting for long periods of time.
 Instead, make sure to touch base with them at least once every 3-5 minutes.
 Even a simple: “Still looking into this.
 Thank you for your patience” lets the user know you haven’t forgotten about them.

-Consistently monitor your inbox
+Consistently monitor your Helpdesk

 Additional resources